 The Society of St. Vincent de Paul (SVDP) is an international Catholic organization of laypersons who seek to grow spiritually by helping Neighbors who are in need.
 The purpose of the St. Helen St. Vincent de Paul Society is to provide temporary or emergency assistance to anyone in the parish neighborhood.
 Assistance is obtained by calling to 937-254-6233where you are asked to leave your name and a phone number on the voicemail system.
 Calls are returned daily Monday through Friday and decisions are made in a timely manner.
 The Society maintains the Parish food pantry and personally collects, purchases, and distributes food and other grocery items.
 Help is also offered for utility bills, rent, occasional furniture needs, and other one-time assistance.

 At Christmas, the Vincentians, in collaboration with the Parish, coordinate the Infant Jesus Shower distribution to families in need of Christmas gifts for their children.
 All work of the Society is confidential.

 Service beyond the Parish

-Each month, our parish provides support to the Dayton-wide St. Vincent dePaul Hotel, which is a homeless shelter.
+Each month, our parish provides support to the Dayton-wide St. Vincent de Paul Hotel, which is a homeless shelter.
 This is done through two primary initiatives.

 A group of parishioners are organized into teams of 5 or 6 to serve meals at the Hotel once per month, typically on Friday evenings.
 There is also a great need for parishioners to provide all the food needed to serve one dinner at the St. Vincent Hotel.
-An e-mail list has been created, and each month an e-mail announces the menu to the volunteer list.
-It's usually a casserole (recipe and pans provided), bake brownies, and canned fruit.
+If interested, your email will be added to the distribution list and each month an email announces the menu to the volunteer list.
+Normally we are asked to make a casserole (recipe and pans provided), bake brownies, and canned fruit.
 Please contact the parish office if you are interested in helping with this ministry.
 Contact: Tom & Barb Lewis 937.238.0986